 Joggins Fossil Cliffs on the Bay of Fundy in Nova Scotia is Canada’s 15th UNESCO World Heritage Site.

-Constant erosion from the Fundy tides, rising and falling up to 13 metres (42 feet) in Joggins twice daily, creates possibilities for exposing new fossils.
-With careful observation, visitors may find fossils on the beach that have fallen from the cliffs, or view the spectacular sandstone layers that entomb ancestors of the first dinosaurs.
+Constant erosion from the Bay of Fundy’s tides, rising and falling up to 13 metres (42 feet) in Joggins twice daily, creates possibilities for exposing new fossils..
+Visitors will find fossils on the beach that have fallen from the cliffs, or view the spectacular sandstone layers that contain the fossilized remains of a 300-million-year-old forest.
+With careful observation, visitors may even find animal and insect trackways or, if they’re lucky, the remains of amphibians or Hylonomus lyelli, the oldest known reptile and Nova Scotia’s provincial fossil.
 It is all here, at the Joggins Fossil Cliffs, waiting to be discovered.

 Interpretive staff provides guided tours of Joggins Fossil Cliffs.
 Please visit the Joggins Fossil Centre for hours of operation and guided tour schedule.